 490 years – Verse 24 announces the 490 years and sets the goals for that period.

 483 years – Verses 25 and 26 describe events relative to the first 483 years, including the killing of the Messiah “after” this period and the consequential destruction of the city.

 Final 7 years– Verse 27 describes the same events, but from the perspective of the final seven years.

 What does the last part of 9:27 mean?

 9:27c reads “On the wing of abominations will come one who makes desolate” (NASB).
 In other words, a desolator will arrive shortly after (on the wing of) abominations.
 A desolator is a person; a destroyer.
 An abomination is some repulsive sin.
-The desolator in 9:27 therefore arrives after some repulsive sin to make “desolate, even until a complete destruction”.
+The desolator in 9:27, therefore, arrives after some repulsive sin to make “desolate, even until a complete destruction”.

-In the context the repulsive sin is Israel’s rejection, first of its Messiah and later of the Holy Spirit.
+In the context, the repulsive sin is Israel’s rejection, first of its Messiah and later of the Holy Spirit.
 The desolation refers to the destruction of Jerusalem by the Romans 40 years later.

-The prophecy repeatedly move back and forth between the Messiah and Jerusalem.
+The prophecy repeatedly moves back and forth between the Messiah and Jerusalem.
 The Messiah and Jerusalem must not be separated.
 The Daniel 9 prophecy promises the reconstruction of Jerusalem to receive the Messiah, but it also predicts the destruction of Jerusalem because it did not receive the Messiah.

 The last seven years are mentioned between two references to the destruction of Jerusalem.
-Those last seven years therefore must not be separated from the Christ-event 2000 years ago.
+Those last seven years, therefore, must not be separated from the Christ-event 2000 years ago.